RyanAquino/azure-scraper/README.md

 > Retry.
 This is due to internet connection speed on loading the page
 * Selecting sub elements using xpath might sometimes result to None
 > Target the element in a more specific xpath hierarchy
+* Hover not finding any value
+> Implement retry every 5 sec until max retry or value has been found